codedot/lambda/README.md

 * `abstract`, an experimental algorithm described in [arXiv:1701.04691v2][6];

-* `turning`, an undocumented experimental algorithm.
+* `hybrid`, an undocumented experimental algorithm.

 All versions include the embedded read-back mechanism described in Section 7 of [10.4204/EPTCS.225.7][4].